trending_up Reporting

 Launch OBI Endowment and Donor

-• What is the book and market value of my endowment awards?
+• What is the book and market value of endowment awards?

 • What has been the trend of market value over time?

-• What is the value of my "Specific Investments" now and over time?
+• What is the value of "Specific Investments" now and over time?

-• What is the high level overview of my endowments for the Donor Endowment Financial Report?
+• What is the high level overview of endowments for the Donor Endowment Financial Report?

 For definitions of the terms used in the reports, refer to Glossary of Endowment - Related Terms

-All values are for the Endowment (EN) Journal Ledger code (aka set of books).
+All values are for the Endowment (EN) Journal Ledger code (also known as set of books).

-Displays value of donations outside of the merged pool and not eligible for regular endowment appreciation of value.
+Displays value of donations outside of the merged pool that are not eligible for regular endowment appreciation of value.

-Displays by GL period how the market and book value has changed over the selected time range.
+Displays by GL period how the market and book value have changed over the selected time range.

-Displays the name of the award with the name and ID of the stewardee.
+Displays the award name with the stewardee name and ID.

-• Specific Investments shows the value of endowments which are temporarily held in investments outside the merged pool and are not eligible for regular endowment appreciation of value.
-Eventually they will be liquidated and the proceeds used to buy shares like a regular endowment.
+• Specific Investments shows the value of endowments that are temporarily held in investments outside the merged pool and are not eligible for regular endowment appreciation of value.
+Eventually, these investments will be liquidated and the proceeds used to buy shares like a regular endowment.

 • For more information about endowments refer to Topic Overview: Endowments Payout Process.